Corporate Governance

 Compliance Statement

-Non-Executive Directors historically participated in the Company’s share option plans.
-The 2018 Code requires that, if exceptionally, share options are granted to Non-Executive Directors that shareholder approval should be sought in advance and any shares acquired by exercise of the options should be held until at least one year after the Non-Executive Director leaves the Board.
-In accordance with the 2018 Code, the Company sought and received shareholder approval to make certain stock option grants to its Non- Executive Directors and as described above, the Board believes the quantum of historic, unvested options granted to Non- Executive Directors is not so significant as to impair their independence.
+• NEDs historically participated in the Company’s share option plans.
+In accordance with the 2018 Code, the Company sought and received shareholder approval to make certain modest stock option grants to its NEDs and as described above, the Board believes the quantum of historic, vested options granted to certain NEDs is not so significant as to impair their independence.
 At the 2019 AGM, shareholders approved a new Long-Term Incentive Plan (“LTIP 2019”).
-Under LTIP 2019, Non-Executive Directors cannot receive share options but will be eligible to receive non-conditional ordinary shares from time to time.
-No grants have been issued to Non-Executive Directors under LTIP 2019 to date.
+Under LTIP 2019, NEDs cannot receive share options but will be eligible to receive non-conditional ordinary shares from time to time.

 Group UK Tax Strategy